sighmoan1/pack11tytest/src/pages/calmer.md

 ---
 title: CALMER
-nav:
+eleventyNavigation:
-  order: 15
+  order: 8
-  title: CALMER
+  key: CALMER
 ---

 CALMER is a key part of an ER volunteer skill set.
 The advice below will help you build on your training and act as a reminder of how to go about specific ER related situations.